Best Wineries in Tuscany, Winery Resorts and the Best Places to Go Wine Tasting in 2024

 One of the most popular wine destinations in the world is undoubtedly Tuscany.
 Everywhere you go in Tuscany you can discover hidden gems.
 You’re met with stunning vistas, simply-executed food and an over-abundance of quality wine.
 The region extends its welcoming hospitality to global travelers and offers many different types of experiences.
 Tuscany is a romantic destination for couples, a great place for groups and a warm, family-friendly place to travel to with children.

-The Tuscan wine region is a vast one.
+The Tuscany wine region is a vast one.
 It borders Liguria to the northwest, Emilia-Romagna to the north, Umbria to the east and Lazio to the southeast.
 Given the expansive topography the region covers and the many microclimates within it, it’s an ideal place to grow grapes.
 The familiar wines you can expect to see from the region include Chianti, Brunello di Montalcino, Super Tuscans and Vino Nobile, among others.

 White varieties include Vermentino, Malvasia, Trebbiano, Chardonnay, Pinot Grigio, Moscato and Vernaccia.
 You’ll also find a dessert wine called Vin Santo made from white grape varieties Trebbiano and Malvasia, that is classically paired with cantucci biscuits made for dipping.

 In this wine travel guide we break down the region into sectors highlighting different vineyards and what they’re known for to help curate a thoughtful and worthwhile trip to Tuscany.
 While many wineries are located within the Chianti region, we can assure you that the reach of Tuscan vineyards goes far beyond producing world-class wines you may not even be aware of.

 - Exceptional Hotels in Tuscany